hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 <div class="stu-note" markdown="1">

-#### TODO IN EXAMPLE 01 - PATIENT SUMMARY EMBEDDED IN REFERRAL
+#### TODO FOR EXAMPLE 01 - PATIENT SUMMARY EMBEDDED IN REFERRAL
 This is a Work in Progress.
-To do includes:
+To dos include:
 1. use case decisions still to be made including attestation (see above) - as decisions are made they will be reflected in the example
 2. Immunization history to be added.
 3. Diagnostic Results to be added.
-4. Other pregnancy information to be added.

-_Note: the clinical information (e.g. medications) for inclusion in examples for this use case are provided by the AU Patient Summary Clinical Focus Group._
+_Note: the example data e.g. immunisation history, meds, etc. are provided by the AU Patient Summary Clinical Focus Group._

 </div>